IV. Nursing Model Components

 Estimating base year workforce supply

-The base year supply of nurses is sampled from the NSSRN using numbers derived from NCSBN for each state that approximates the states’ nursing workforce on characteristics such as age, sex, highest education level, and employment status.
+The base year supply of nurses is taken from the 2022 NSSRN.
+This survey approximates the states’ nursing workforce on characteristics such as age, sex, highest education level, and employment status.
 Employment status indicates whether a nurse is (1) employed or actively looking for employment, or (2) not employed and not looking for employment.
-Each states’ sample is built by drawing a random sample, the size of the estimated number of available nurses in the state, from the NSSRN data described above.
-For example, if NCSBN indicates 100,000 RNs are licensed in a particular state then we draw 100,000 records (with replacement) from the NSSRN respondents from that state.
-Each nurse in the NSSRN has a sample weight that reflects the amount of nurses in the state with whom they share age, sex, education level, and employment status characteristics.
+Each nurse in the NSSRN has a sample weight that reflects the number of nurses in the state with whom they share age, sex, education level, and employment status characteristics.
 A nurse with popular characteristics might have double the sample weight of a nurse with a unique set of characteristics.
-The nurse with double the sample weight has double the probability of being drawn for the sample.
-Nurses drawn from the NSSRN sample frame are included in the starting supply sample then placed back in the NSSRN data.
-Thus, nurses in the NSSRN data may be chosen as many times as they are selected at random.
-The sample size of nurses in the NSSRN from RI, VT, ND, SD, MT, WY, AK, and HI was too small for the Census Bureau to identify their state in the NSSRN public use file.
-Therefore, the samples of RNs drawn from NSSRN for these states were drawn from nurses with unknown states but in their states’ Census Division.
-For example, nurses sampled for the Vermont HWSM starting supply came from either Vermont or Rhode Island, the two states in the New England Census Division for which state name was not available in the NSSRN data.
-Nurses in a state’s starting supply sample with the characteristic “employed” were drawn from all nurses in NSSRN employed in that state.
-However, nurses with the characteristic “unemployed” were drawn from all nurses in NSSRN living in that state.
+The nurse with double the sample weight represents twice as many nurses in the starting supply based on their survey response.
+The sample sizes of nurses in the NSSRN from the District of Columbia, Delaware, Montana, and Wyoming were too small for the Census Bureau to identify their state in the NSSRN public use file.
+Estimates of total weighted counts of starting supply were provided.
+Therefore, the samples of RNs drawn from the NSSRN for these states reflect the demographics of the Census Division to which the state belongs.
+For example, nurses in the Montana HWSM starting supply came from either Montana or Wyoming, the two states in the Mountain Census Division for which state name was not available in the NSSRN data.
+Nurses in a state’s starting supply sample with the characteristic “employed” are based on responses from all nurses in the NSSRN employed in that state.
+However, nurses with the characteristic “unemployed” are from all nurses in the NSSRN living in that state.

-Data to create the starting supply samples of LPNs by state come from the 2020 Occupational Employment and Wage Statistics (OEWS) survey and 2016-2020 American Community Survey (ACS).
-State-level estimates of the size of LPN supply in 2020 come from the OEWS.
-The ACS sample size in the 2020 file was too small to accurately estimate the size of the LPN supply by state.
-The approach described above for RNs also was used to create a starting sample of LPNs in each state by sampling the state’s LPNs in the 2016-2020 ACS data.
+Data to create the starting supply samples of LPNs by state come from the 2022 Occupational Employment and Wage Statistics (OEWS) survey and 2018-2022 American Community Survey (ACS).
+State-level estimates of the size of LPN supply in 2022 come from the OEWS.
+The ACS sample size in the 2022 file was too small to accurately estimate the size of the LPN supply by state.
+We created the starting supply of LPNs in each state by sampling the state’s LPNs in the 2018-2022 ACS data using totals from the 2022 OWES.
 We used ACS sample weights in the sampling process to match the characteristics of LPNs in the starting sample to those of LPNs in the state.
 The state supply samples include each LPN’s race/ethnicity, sex, age, and employment status.

 Modeling new entrants